 The Birth of Love studies two friends who seem only vaguely aware that their time has past.
-What follows is a search to return to the purity of their cherished ideals—a longing to overcome the complacency of aging and familiar comfort in order to recapture their passion.
+What follows is a search to return to the purity of their cherished ideals—a desire to overcome the complacency of ageing and familiar comfort in order to recapture their passion.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 I'm glad I read that the film ended abruptly.
 I think it was foreshadowed well enough that it made sense.
 Leaud plays the manchild quite well, but I imagine it would be hard to be friends with someone who exemplifies most of what he has trouble with.

 It reminded me of Bela Tarr's early films, especially his debut Family Nest and Autumn Almanac in the sense that the characaters spend most of their screen time sharing confidences with either lovers or friends, their faces being framed in tight, artful closeups on a very suggestive black and white palette.
 I am left with Garrel's highly sensitive vision and untidy storytelling as to evoke life at its bare essentials

 Ce disciple de Godard distille un cinéma estimable, mais aussi parfois l'ennui... dont ce film précisément.
 Il admet - avec une grande honnêteté intellectuelle - ne jamais être arrivé au niveau de son maître.
 Un été brûlant était un film plus captivant, mais il faut dire que Louis GARREL, le fils de Philippe GARREL, est plus captivant que J.-P. LEAUD vieillissant ...